 Which drugs can cause the body to overheat?

-Some stimulants, particularly MDMA/Ecstasy, can cause the body's temperature to soar.
+Some stimulants, particularly MDMA/Ecstasy, can cause the body’s temperature to soar.
 Often it is taken in a very hot club and it is not possible to control it easily, especially when the effects are a new experience.
 Not managing to get body temperature down, can damage the internal organs and leading you may physically collapse requiring medical help.
 The drug also makes people naturally thirsty.
 The temptation is to drink huge amounts of water which can be very harmful.
-Too much water affects the level of salts in your body and causes the brain to swell - it can be fatal.
-Most deaths associated from Ecstasy are from drinking too much water.
+Too much water affects the level of salts in your body and causes the brain to swell – it can be fatal.
+A substantial number of deaths associated from Ecstasy are from drinking too much water.

 Why is GBL so dangerous?

 GBL is a solvent used for industrial purposes.
 It requires very precise dosing.
 3ml can make you collapse.
 You really have to know what you are doing.
 Any excess from a strict dose risks collapse.
 It is also extremely dangerous to take it after any amount of alcohol which can lead to coma or in some cases death.
 There are some people who find they GBL is their drug of choice.
 After a few weeks they can develop a very high level of dependence.
 Treatment is very problematic, it is in some ways like treating extreme alcoholism.

 Can taking Mephedrone, make people feel a bit depressed the next day?